 As a relative of the Persian, the Selkirk Rex can be prone to some of the same health problems, such as issues with tear ducts and kidney disease.

-If you have a Selkirk Rex cat in your life, please share your experiences below.
+Have you ever met a Selkirk Rex cat?
+Please share your experiences in the comments below.